lovetoys/lovetoys/README.md

 ## Installation

 The best way of installing Lovetoys is creating a submodule and cloning it right into your git repo.
 Another way is to just download the files, especially the lovetoys folder, and copy them to your project folder.
+To import everything just require lovetoys/engine.

+For an example on how to use the lovetoys check our [example](https://github.com/Nukesor/lua-lovetoys/tree/master/example) folder.

 The following text describes the different classes the lovetoys provide.
-To use everything just require lovetoys/engine.

-For an example on how to use the lovetoys check our [example](https://github.com/Nukesor/lua-lovetoys/tree/master/example) folder.

 ## Entity Component System